shehanay/frontend-nanodegree-mobile-portfolio/README.md

 4- Updated querySelectorAll("#mover") to getElementsByClassName("mover") so it doesn't have to recalculate on every iteration.

-5- replace querySelector with getElementById.
+5- replace querySelector with getElementById and getElementsByClassName.

 #### How To Run it:
 1- Go to project folder -> views folder -> open pizza.html